College Prep for Juniors and Seniors

 2

-APPLY FOR SCHOLARSHIPS Follow these tips for scholarship success: • Research potential awards by using free scholarship-search resources, including your
+APPLY FOR SCHOLARSHIPS Follow these tips for scholarship success: • Research potential awards by using free scholarship search resources, including your

 1

-school counselor, the college you plan to attend, ScholarshipQuest at EducationQuest.org , and other free internet-based scholarship searches. • Complete an Activities Resume at EducationQuest.org so you’ll have a list of your activities, honors, and awards handy when completing applications. • Create a list of scholarships you’re eligible to apply for.
+school counselor, the college you plan to attend, ScholarshipQuest at EducationQuest.org , and other free internet-based scholarship searches. • Complete an Activities Resume at EducationQuest.org so you will have a list of your activities, honors, and awards handy when completing applications. • Create a list of scholarships you’re eligible to apply for.
 Tackle the most difficult applications first.
 Pay attention to deadlines; if you miss one, your application will not be considered. • Request letters of recommendation from adults who know you well.
 Give them plenty of notice, a deadline, information about the scholarship, and a copy of your Activities Resume .

 Ask your school counselor or EducationQuest about free resources that are available.